Cisco

 Acquisition in 2005

-Sheer Networks specializes in providing software solutions for inventory reconciliation, service assurance, and service configuration in network environments.
-The company offers a product known as dynamic network abstraction (DNA), which facilitates a virtual network connection between the operational support systems/business support systems (OSS/BSS) layer and physical networks.
-This software effectively manages various network components, including element management, network management, and service management, across multi-layer, multi-domain, and multi-vendor networks.
-Additionally, Sheer Networks focuses on the provisioning and monitoring of public networks, enhancing overall service management capabilities.
+Sheer Networks specializes in inventory reconciliation, service assurance, and service configuration for telecommunications networks.
+The company offers dynamic network abstraction, a software-based solution that facilitates the creation of a virtual network between the operational support systems and business support systems and the physical network.
+This technology manages various aspects of network operations, including element management, network management, and service management, across multi-layer, multi-domain, and multi-vendor environments.
+By providing these services, Sheer Networks enhances the efficiency and reliability of public network provisioning and surveillance.

 Sipura Technology